sieve.function

 or .push()

-within Sieve, allows you to chain function calls together, enabling powerful AI applications!
+within Sieve allows you to chain function calls together, enabling powerful AI applications!

-Specifying Additional Data for Functions and Models
+Specifying Additional Data for Functions

 By default, Sieve functions live inside Linux containers without a GPU and a limited number of python packages installed.
-You can use a number of key word arguments in the Model/function decorator in order to customize the environment.
+You can use a number of key word arguments in the function decorator in order to customize the environment.

 Parameter | Type | Description | Default |